FbN/futurity/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This data structure is a wrapper for reusing reuse everyday mutable and effectfull promise based libs in a functional monadic future based fashion.
+This data structure is a wrapper for reuse everyday mutable and effectfull promise based libs in a functional monadic future based fashion.

-The data structure is a Fluture extension (so you can directly use all [Fluture operators and API]([Knex](http://knexjs.org/))).

 If Fluture moand wraps a computation that async resolve to a value, Futurity brigs tree data structures:
 * Reader e -> a : [Reader monad](https://github.com/monet/monet.js/blob/master/docs/READER.md) used to lazy wrap a mutable effectfull lib (like knex or superagent for example).